-(a) Primary responsibility for determining whether a proposed development will comply with the standard set forth in Section 15-238 often lies with an agency other than the town, and the developer must comply with the detailed standards and specifications of such other agency.
+- (a) Primary responsibility for determining whether a proposed development will comply with the standard set forth in Section 15-238 often lies with an agency other than the town, and the developer must comply with the detailed standards and specifications of such other agency.
 The relevant agencies are listed in subsection (b).
 Whenever any such agency requires detailed construction or design drawings before giving its official approval to the proposed sewage disposal system, the authority issuing a permit under this chapter may rely upon a preliminary review by such agency of the basic design elements of the proposed sewage disposal system to determine compliance with Section 15-238.
-However, construction of such system may not be commenced until the detailed plans and specifications have been reviewed and any appropriate permits issued by such agency.

-(b) In the following table, the column on the left describes the type of development and the column on the right indicates the agency that must certify to the town whether the proposed sewage disposal system complies with the standards set forth in Section 15-238.
+However, construction of such system may not be commenced until the detailed plans and specifications have been reviewed and any appropriate permits issued by such agency. - (b) In the following table, the column on the left describes the type of development and the column on the right indicates the agency that must certify to the town whether the proposed sewage disposal system complies with the standards set forth in Section 15-238.

-IF THEN 1. to The use is located on a lot that is served by the OWASA sewer system or a previously approved, privately owned packaged treatment plant, and the use can be served by a simple connection No further certification is necessary the system (as in the case of the single- family residence) rather than the construction of an internal collection system (as in the case of a shopping center or apartment complex) 2.
-The use (other than a subdivision) is located on a lot that is served by the OWASA sewer system but service to the use necessitates construction of an internal collection system (as in the of a shopping center or apartment complex); and a.
-The internal collection system is to OWASA must certify to the Town that the by a.
-The internal conection system is to be transferred to and maintained OWASA; owASA must certify to the Town that the proposed internal collection system meets OWASA's specifications and will be accepted by OWASA.
-(A "Permit to Construct" must be obtained from the Division of Environmental Management of the-NC Department of Environmental Quality (DEQ)Natural Resources and Community Development.) to b.
-The internal collection system isbe privately maintained.
+IF THEN 1.
+The use is located on a lot that is served by the OWASA sewer system or a previously approved, privately owned packaged treatment plant, and the use can be served by a simple connection to the system (as in the case of the single-family residence) rather than the construction of an internal collection system (as in the case of a shopping center or apartment complex) No further certification is necessary 2.
+The use (other than a subdivision) is located on a lot that is served by the OWASA sewer system but service to the use necessitates construction of an internal collection system (as in the case of a shopping center or apartment complex); and a.
+The internal collection system is to be transferred to and maintained by OWASA; OWASA must certify to the Town that the proposed internal collection system meets OWASA's specifications and will be accepted by OWASA.
+(A "Permit to Construct" must be obtained from the Division of Environmental Management of the NC Department of Environmental Quality (DEQ)Natural Resources and Community Development.) b.
+The internal collection system is to be privately maintained.
 The public works director must certify that the proposed collection system is adequate.
-3. not The use (other than a subdivision) is served by the OWASA system but is to be served by a privately operated The Orange County Health Department (OCHD) must certify to the Town that the proposed system complies with all applicable State and local health regulations.
-If the sewa previ ge treatment system (that has not iously been approved) with 3000 gallons per day or less design capacity, the effluent proposed use is a single dwelling other than a mobile home, the developer must obtain an improvements permit from the OCHD.
+3. The use (other than a subdivision) is not served by the OWASA system but is to be served by a privately operated sewage treatment system (that has not previously been approved) with 3000 gallons per day or less design capacity, the effluent from which does not discharge to surface waters.
+The Orange County Health Department (OCHD) must certify to the Town that the proposed system complies with all applicable State and local health regulations.
+If the proposed use is a single dwelling other than a mobile home, the developer must obtain an improvements permit from the OCHD.
 If the proposed use is a single family mobile home, the developer must present to the Town a certificate of completion from the OCHD.